rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 But since the [feedforward compensator](#feedforward-compensator) determines the value of \f$d_{sys}\f$ and the feedback controller forces \f$t_{r0}\f$ to be zero then the only question is did the feedforward compensator determine the correct value for \f$d_{sys}\f$?
 If it did then the reported value of the time of the interrupt \f$t_r\f$ in the first equation should be the true time of the interrupt relative to the PPS.
 That is exactly what accuracy testing establishes.

+### The NormalDistribParams Utility {#normaldistribparams-utility}

+The distributions obtained in testing pps-client are usually quite narrow which makes it difficult to estimate offset errors and standard deviations.
+The `NormalDistribParams` program makes it possible to directly compute these values from the binned values of a sample distribution.
+The program fits an ideal normal distribution to the three binned sample values that wrap around the peak of the distribution.
+While it is always possible to fit a normal distribution to any pair of sample points, only one specific normal distibution will fit three sample points.
+If the sample distribution is not normal, there will be a conformance error in the fit.
+This conformance error is a measure of the reliability of the calculated ideal mean and SD as they applies to the sample distribution.

+The program can be used to determine mean and SD for any of the sample distributions collected in testing pps-client.
+For example, the jitter distribtion in Figure 2a was evaluated for mean and standard deviation by providing the sample numbers for the sample bins around zero like this,

+    RPi-1:~ $ NormalDistribParams 14759 -1 46830 0 15506 1
+    Relative to an ideal normal distribution:
+    mean:  0.010593 error: 0.101348
+    stddev: 0.665868 error: 0.001647
+    Simulation error: 0.000020

+In this example, sample numbers were internally normalized to a default total sample size of 86,400.
+But an arbitrary sample size can be provided as an additional entry following the sample counts and bin locations.
+To keep data entry as simple as possible, sample bin locations must be relative to zero.
+For bin locations relative to some other number just treat that number as zero and adjacent bin locations as relative to zero.
+More information can be obtained by running the program without command line arguments.

 ### Testing Accuracy {#testing-accuracy}

 To minimize the effects of flicker noise and latency, accuracy testing consists of making a large number of independent time interval measurements and then statistically evaluating the results.
-This circumvents flicker noise in the oscillators of both the RPi unit under test and the RPi unit used to provide timing pulses.
+That circumvents flicker noise in the oscillators of both the RPi unit under test and the RPi unit used to provide timing pulses.

 The pulse-generator utility runs in two-pulse mode on an RPi identified as RPi-1 that is connected to a GPS receiver providing the PPS signal.
 The pulse-generator on RPi-1 provides both Pulse 1 as the PPS signal to RPi-2 and Pulse 2 as the pulse to be timed.
 The interrupt-timer utility is used on the RPi-2 to time the reception of Pulse 2.

 Timing pulses are received each second by interrupt-timer on RPi-2.
-Validation is successful if the average time of reception of Pulse 2 is equal to the time difference between the times of Pulse 2 and Pulse 1 (requested on RPi-1) with sufficiently small error.
+Validation is successful if the average time of reception of Pulse 2 is equal to the time difference between the times of Pulse 2 and Pulse 1 (generated on RPi-1) with sufficiently small error.

 In order to get low-latency timings it was necessary for interrupt-timer to sleep until just before the expected time of arrival of Pulse 2.
 So that technique is built into interrupt-timer.
 Timings that did not use this technique contained noticeably more sporadic system interrupt latency.